🌍 Introduction: The Confusing World of the Green White Orange Flag

 While Ireland is most associated with this tricolour design, other countries and organizations use green, white, and orange in their flags, often incorporating central symbols for distinction:

-#2 - Ivory Coast Flag
+#2 - Ivory Coast Flag: The Reverse Tricolor

 The flag of Ivory Coast features three colors: orange, white and green (from left to right), which is easily confusing with the flag of Ireland.

-- White: Symbolizes peace and unity.
+White: Peace and unity.

 On August 21, 1959, the flag was officially adopted when Ivory Coast became an independent nation following its separation from French West Africa.
 Although green appears at the fly end of the national flag, it’s worth noting that this color has a lot of significance for Ivorians.
 It symbolizes Islam (the religion practiced by many people in West Africa), so it can be found on many Ivorian flags, banners, and souvenirs.
 Moreover, the green recalls the Eastern Guinean forests, which generated the first source of prosperity for the country.

-- White: Stands for peace and truth.
+White: Peace and truth.

 The Ashoka Chakra in the center symbolizes eternal progress and the importance of righteous living.
 This wheel ties the flag to India’s rich history, culture, and spiritual values.